-This easy stuffed eggplant recipe begins with tender roasted eggplant halves that are filled with a simple vegan Mediterranean stuffing with couscous, chickpeas, tomatoes, and fresh herbs.
-Great as a vegetarian main or as a side next to your favorite protein.
+This stuffed eggplant recipe begins with tender roasted eggplant halves filled with a simple vegan Mediterranean stuffing with couscous, chickpeas, tomatoes, and fresh herbs.

-• Chickpeas (Garbanzo beans).
-Chickpeas are heart-healthy legumes that add heft to the eggplant stuffing, while providing protein, fiber and other health benefits.
-They’re what makes this recipe just as satisfying as meat-stuffed eggplant.
+- Chickpeas (Garbanzo beans).
+Chickpeas add heft, plant-based protein, and fiber to the eggplant stuffing.
+They make this recipe just as satisfying as meat-stuffed eggplant.

-The third component of this recipe is the seasoning.
-This is where all the warm and comforting flavor comes in- a simple spice mixture of allspice, coriander, paprika, and a dash of cinnamon.
+- Seasoning.
+This is where all the warm and comforting flavor comes in.
+A simple spice mixture of allspice, coriander, paprika, and a dash of cinnamon.
 The eggplant and the stuffing both take on a bit of the spice mixture.
-(Don’t hesitate to use different spices to your liking though)
+(Don’t hesitate to use different spices to your liking, though)

 How to make stuffed eggplant?